causalNLP/causal-agent/docs/source/getting_started/quickstart.rst

 Quickstart Tutorial
 ==================

-Get up and running with CAIS in under 10 minutes!
+Get up and running with Causal Agent in under 10 minutes!
 This tutorial will walk you through your first causal analysis using the Causal AI Scientist.

 .. contents:: Quick Navigation
    :local: